How to Hook Up a Turntable to Speakers?

 Ready, Set, SPIN!

-Congratulations on stepping back into the past to experience the warm, rich sounds of vinyl while embracing a technologically-modern stereo!
+Congratulations on stepping back into the past to experience the warm, rich sounds of vinyl while embracing a technologically-modern stereo system!
 Who says you can’t have it all?

 Digital music is indeed a gift in your car, at the gym, and on-the-go.
 But for total music submersion in your home, we think that no purer music form exists than vinyl on a turntable—no matter how you choose to set it up.